Woolsey Fire: Impacts

-At least 1600 houses were destroyed by the fire.
-Several celebrities were among those who lost their houses, including Jonathan Banks, Kim Basinger, Tracey E. Bregman, Gerard Butler, Miley Cyrus and Liam Hemsworth, David Dreier, Scott Derrickson, Shannen Doherty, Fred Durst, Joe Flanigan, Mike Garson, Camille Grammer, Daryl Hannah and Neil Young, Pat Hitchcock, Gabe Kapler, Catherine Oxenberg, Lil Pump, Robin Thicke, Andrew von Oeyen and Eric Wynalda.
-Multiple filming locations and historical sites were directly impacted by the fire, including Paramount Ranch, Peter Strauss Ranch, the former Reagan Ranch now part of Malibu Creek State Park, and the lower house of Villa De La Vina, the mansion where The Bachelor and The Bachelorette are filmed.
+The fire destroyed 1643 structures and damaged 364, including at least 1600 houses destroyed by the fire.
+Several celebrities were among those who lost their houses, and multiple filming locations and historical sites were directly impacted by the fire, including Paramount Ranch, Peter Strauss Ranch, the former Reagan Ranch now part of Malibu Creek State Park, and the lower house of Villa De La Vina, the mansion where The Bachelor and The Bachelorette are filmed.
 The numerous drug rehabilitation centers and sober living houses in Malibu that have given rise to the nickname "Rehab Riviera" were evacuated ahead of the fire.
 At least two were destroyed or significantly damaged.
 Three Jewish summer camps JCA Shalom, Gindling Hilltop, and Camp Hess Kramer were almost completely devastated in the fire.
 There were two cases of looting in Ventura County, one of which resulted in a car chase.

 Reporters and officials rescued animals from houses, and brought them to shelters and vets.
 Other animals at locations such as Malibu Wines were either evacuated or cared for at the locations.
 Local fire officials opened Zuma Beach as an evacuation point for large animals, with pictures by the Los Angeles Times, showing llamas, alpacas, and horses tied to lifeguard stations and poles.

 Clean up of materials like asbestos, pesticides, plastics, and electronic devices began almost immediately after the flames were out.
 The ruins of burned homes and vehicles can have a harmful impact on the surrounding environment.

 Responses

 On November 10, President Donald Trump, stated poor forest management by the state of California as the cause of the Woolsey Fire and the concurrent Camp Fire.
 In a controversial tweet, the President threatened to end federal assistance unless the state improves its "gross mismanagement of the forests".

 The small groves of California sycamores and coast live oaks amidst the sage and chaparral covered hillsides in the area of the fire are not considered to be forests as commonly understood by the public or wildfire experts.
 Since these small, critical habitats are not logged, President Trump's statements had little relevance to the Southern California fire.

-The firemens' union disagreed with President Trump's claims, noting that California experienced unusually dry conditions and abnormally high fire danger at the time.
-Brian Rice, president of the California Professional Firefighters, described Trump's assertion about the state's forest management practices as "dangerously wrong," noting that 60 percent of California forests are directly managed by the federal government, which has reduced spending on forestry in recent years.
+The firemen's union disagreed with President Trump's claims, noting that California experienced unusually dry conditions and abnormally high fire danger at the time.
+Brian Rice, president of the California Professional Firefighters, described Trump's assertion about the state's forest management practices as "dangerously wrong", noting that 60 percent of California forests are directly managed by the federal government, which has reduced spending on forestry in recent years.